 What do you think about when you read the term "employee engagement"?
 A survey?
 Staff happiness?
 Wellness programmes?
 The term is notoriously squishy because it tries to capture an intangible phenomena that has a very tangible impact on business.
 The result of this is everyone has a vague intuition that employee engagement is important, but is not quite sure what to do about it.

-Forbes has a helpful definition: employee engagement is "the emotional commitment the employee has to the organization and its goals."
+Forbes has a helpful definition: employee engagement is "the emotional commitment the employee has to the organisation and its goals."

 What is employee engagement?